 - Failure to make reasonable adjustments

 A comparator can be a real or hypothetical person, but a tribunal must compare like with like (except, of course, for the existence of the disability).
-There must otherwise, therefore, be no material difference between your circumstances and the comparator.
-For example, if you claim to to have been rejected for promotion because of a certain disability, but your employer argues the decision was based entirely on experience and qualifications, the comparator must be someone of similar experience and qualifications as you, but who did not have the same disability.
-There does not have to be an exact clone- differences that are not “material” can be ignored.
+There must therefore be no material difference between your circumstances and the comparator’s.
+For example, if you claim to have been rejected for promotion because of a certain disability, but your employer argues that the decision was based entirely on experience and qualifications, the comparator must be someone of similar experience and qualifications as you, but who did not have the same disability.
+The comparator does not have to be an exact clone- differences that are not “material” can be ignored.

 This is where an employer operates a policy, provision or rule which, on the face of it, has nothing to do with disability but its effect is to disadvantage those who are disabled.
 For example, an employer may have a rule that all employees in a certain department must report for regular training in another part of the complex within a short time window during the day.
 Such a rule would adversely impact on someone who has a disability based on mobility.

 Indirect discrimination can be objectively justified by an employer but the onus is on your employer to prove that the discrimination is a “proportionate means of achieving a legitimate aim”, which is not always going to be easy to prove.
 An example of where indirect discrimination can be justified in this way is where a prospective employer has a policy that workers need to be in good health for heavy manual work and rejects an applicant with a severe back problem.

 Discrimination “arising from” a disability